 Get ready to beam up to a new Star Trek exhibit at The Children’s Museum of Indianapolis.

-“Star Trek: Exploring New Worlds,” a look at more than 50 years of the intergalactic phenomenon, will open Feb.
-2 and run through April 7.
+“Star Trek: Exploring New Worlds,” a look at more than 50 years of the intergalactic phenomenon, opened on Feb.
+2 and will run through April 7.

 “Star Trek has entertained, educated and inspired generations of fans which makes an exhibit exploring Star Trek’s role in advancing science and technology a perfect fit for The Children’s Museum of Indianapolis,” Dr. Jeffrey H. Patchen, president and CEO of The Children’s Museum, said in a news release.